thunderbird/thunderbird-android/docs/engineering/adr/0010-adopt-project-wide-repository-pattern.md

 1. Have one coherent responsibility and one reason to change.
 2. Be independent of data-source implementation details and platform types such as `android.*` and `Cursor`.
 3. Receive all identifiers required to scope an operation explicitly.
-An account-scoped operation always receives an `AccountId`, even when it also receives an aggregate identifier such as `FolderId`.
+An account-scoped operation always receives an `AccountId`, even when it also receives an entity identifier such as `FolderId`.
 Repositories must not be bound to a single account or entity instance.
 4. Be exposed from an `:api` module only when it is an intentionally shared, stable contract.
 Implementations, data sources, mappers, and database details remain internal, as defined by [ADR-0009](0009-api-internal-split.md).